2025 World Snooker Championship: First round

 Zak Surety (pictured in 2014) made four century breaks in his debut match at the Crucible, setting a new record.

-The 2016 runner-up and 10th seed Ding Junhui, whose last four Crucible appearances had ended in first-round defeats, faced debutant and world number 73 Zak Surety.
+The 2016 runner-up and 10th seed Ding Junhui, whose last four Crucible appearances had ended in first-round defeats, faced debutant and world number 73 Surety.
 Ding won the first four frames, but Surety won three of the next five, making a 104 century, to leave Ding 6–3 ahead after the first session.
 In the second session, Surety won three of the first four frames with century breaks of 109, 136, and 110 as he narrowed Ding's lead to one at 7–6, but Ding went on to win the match 10–7.
 Surety's four centuries set a new record for a player in his debut match at the Crucible, breaking the previous record of three achieved by Ryan Day at the 2004 event and Jackson Page at the 2022 event.
 "There was big pressure when Zak [Surety] made the centuries; he was winning the frame every time he got a chance," said Ding afterwards.
 The 2023 semi-finalist and 13th seed Si Jiahui faced qualifier and 2024 semi-finalist David Gilbert.
 Si led 6–3 after the opening session and won three of the first four frames in the second session to lead 9–4.
 Gilbert made back-to-back centuries of 104 and 102, but Si secured a 10–6 victory.
 "The crowd here is always amazing," said Si afterwards.
 "They're so enthusiastic and generous with their applause.
 It really lifts your spirits."